edwinkipchumba/Toolkit-with-GenAI/README.md

     Hello, world!

 ### AI Prompts & Learning Reflections
-    * Example Prompts Used
+Example Prompts Used
-    -"How do set up a Rust Hello World Project on ubuntu?"
+* How do set up a Rust Hello World Project on ubuntu?
-    -"Explain the role of cargo.toml in a Rust Project?"
+* Explain the role of cargo.toml in a Rust Project?"
-    -"Where is the entrypoint of a Rust program?"
+* Where is the entrypoint of a Rust program?

 ### Reflections
 * Generative AI was helpful in breaking down new concepts (e.g., Cargo, main.rs).